c4spar/deno-cliffy/command/README.md

 ### Generic constructor types

-The `Command` constructor takes multiple generic types, but normally you only need the first 3 types.
+The `new Command<O, A, G>()` constructor takes multiple generic types (5), but you only need the first 3 types.
 The last 2 type are only used internally.

-The first type is to define the command options.
-The second to define the command arguments `new Command<O, A, G>()`.
-The third type is to define global parent options and is only needed, if you want to split your command into multiple command instances.
+The first type is to define the command options type, the second for the command arguments and the third to define global parent options.
+The third type is only needed, if you want to split your command into multiple command instances.

 ```typescript
 import {